Making Sense of Gravitational Thermodynamics: Equilibrium Statistical Mechanics

 King models are important and widely used in the physics of SGS as they are well-confirmed experimentally and thus realistically model globular clusters \citep{elson1987dynamical}.
 King models also approximate more recent and developed `lowered isothermal' models that fit observational data even better (\cite{gieles2015family}, \cite{zocchi2016testing}), but are more tractable.

 What happens to these systems now that the box is removed?
-We focus on globular clusters in the King model and present their evolution taking also into account the effects of collisions and interactions.
-These models behave like real globular clusters, and these astrophysical objects are believed to naturally tend towards core collapse in normal conditions once encounters take place.
+We focus on globular clusters in the King model and present their evolution taking also into account the effects of collisions and interactions.\footnote{In the context of globular clusters, by collision we mean close gravitational encounters.} These models behave like real globular clusters, and these astrophysical objects are believed to naturally tend towards core collapse in normal conditions once encounters take place.
 But let's first distinguish two time scales, the crossing time $t_{cross}= R/v$ relating size of the system and velocity of stars and the relaxation time $t_{relax}\sim \frac{0.1N}{lnN}t_{cross}$, where $N$ is the number of stars in the system.
 The crossing time is the time needed for a typical star to cross the galaxy once and is ``the shortest time scale on which the system as a whole can react to global changes in its potential", the relaxation time is ``the time scale in which the cumulative effect of two-body encounters can alter the individual stellar orbits significantly" \citep[p.
 566]{elson1987dynamical}.
 The relaxation time is significant for globular clusters and on this time scale encounters drive the evolution of stellar systems by different mechanisms (\cite{meylan1997internal}, \citet[§7]{binney2011galactic}).

 The evolution of globular clusters is mainly driven by two-body relaxation, a type of gravitational encounter.
 These encounters, together with other processes, drive the system towards states with denser cores and low-density halos, which also have higher entropy.
 Some of the other mechanisms involved are the following.
 First, due to the equipartition of energy (and the virial theorem), massive stars with less kinetic energy fall deeper into the gravitational potential well while less massive stars diffuse towards the outer parts, bolstering the core-halo structure.\footnote{However, note that mass segregation is not \textit{necessary} for core collapse, as collapse can take place even in systems composed of stars of equal mass \citep{heggie_hut_2003}.} Second, encounters lead to evaporation, that is the stars with higher velocity can escape the cluster, as mentioned earlier, decreasing the total energy.
 Third, within realistic globular clusters, the tidal field of the galaxy also has a role in evaporation, as it strips away stars from the clusters.
 Relatedly, star escape is also enhanced by tidal shocking.\footnote{On the effects of evaporation see in particular \cite{king1966structure}, \cite{chernoff}, \citet[§2]{elson1987dynamical}, and \citet[§5]{spitzerdynamical}.} The effect of evaporation is particularly relevant for clusters with concentration parameter $c<2.1$ \citep{Inagaki_1988}.
 The concentration parameter characterises the profile of the King model and is $c = log (r_{t}/r_{c})$, where $r_{t}$ is the truncation radius and $r_{c}$ is the core radius.